rnagle/intro-to-python-frameworks/readme.md

 In the example above, note the line: `@app.route("/")`.
 This is a route definition.

 Routes are equivalent to URLs.
-By defining routes, you explicitly specify the URLs your application will respond to.
+By defining routes, you're explicitly registering the URLs your application will respond to.

 Take the example above: